openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 NoExecute Taint Application: Admins seeking to implement this proposal will need to apply the NoExecute taints to control plane nodes (or specialized nodes) to automatically prevent pods without the specific toleration from being scheduled or remaining on these nodes.
 This approach leverages the kubelet's inherent behavior to ensure compliance with scheduling policies.

-Validating Admission Policy and Binding: Admins seeking to i/mplement this proposal will need to write and apply a new or extend an existing validating admission policy (and binding) to enforce scheduling policies based on namespace labels and pod tolerations.
+Validating Admission Policy and Binding: Admins seeking to implement this proposal will need to write and apply a new or extend an existing validating admission policy (and binding) to enforce scheduling policies based on namespace labels and pod tolerations.
 This policy will validate incoming pod creation and update requests to ensure they do not include tolerations for the node-role.kubernetes.io/control-plane:NoExecute taint (or any other taint/toleration the admin wishes to configure, for special node groups) unless the namespace is explicitly labeled to allow such tolerations.

 Namespace Label Management: Admins seeking to implement this proposal need to introduce tools, scripts or organizational processes to assist administrators in managing labels on namespaces that should be exempt from the default scheduling restrictions.
 This could include automation for emergency situations where rapid response is necessary.